 One of the ways the state could use an open container against you is as evidence of impairment.
 While having an open container does not prove on its own that you were impaired, it is one piece of evidence the state could point to that implies you could be intoxicated.
 It also takes away the defense of impossibility, meaning that there is no doubt the alcohol needed to impair you was nearby.

 Intoxication is Not a Crime in Minneapolis or MN

 Intoxication and impairment are obviously relevant to the discuss of DWI arrests and convictions.
 However, Minnesota is one of the few states that does not have a criminal offense known as public intoxication.
 This is important for passengers of vehicles who have been stopped under suspicion of DWI.
 It is also relevant to passengers who are facing open container charges.

 Because state law does not recognize the offense of public intoxication, a passenger does not have to face the possibility of an arrest under that charge if they are stopped during the course of a DWI investigation.

 It is important to note that state law goes further than merely refusing to recognize the criminal offense known as public intoxication.
 There is also a statute that prohibits the state from arresting a person because they are intoxicated.

 This statute does not apply to motorists and cannot prevent you from being arrested for DWI.
 However, it could prevent a passenger facing an open container charge from also seeing additional public intoxication charges.

 Need Legal Advice on MN Open Container Laws ?

 If you have received a citation for open container in the Twin Cities or the surrounding areas of Minnesota, we invite you to speak to a Minnesota DUI defense attorney at Gerald Miller, P.A. as soon as possible.

+It can take time to build a strong defense.
 The sooner you contact us, the sooner we can start protecting your rights.
 Contact us today to schedule your free and confidential case evaluation.